Bismut Einstein metrics on compact complex manifolds: A Bochner Formula

+The integral on the right hand side is a positive number for $\lambda_{*}(S)$ is strictly positive at one point.
+So we get $\alpha=0$ and complete this proof. \end{proof}

-By assumption, we get $|\alpha|^2=0$.
-And the proof is completed. \end{proof} Similarly, for $H^{n,0}_{\db}(M;\mathbb{C})$ we only need assumptions on the Chern scalar curvature $s$. \begin{prop} Given a compact complex manifold $(M^{2n},J)$.
-If $M$ admits a Gauduchon metric such that $s\geq 0$ and
+Similarly, for $H^{n,0}_{\db}(M;\mathbb{C})$ we only need the assumption on the Chern scalar curvature $s$. \begin{prop} Given a compact complex manifold $(M^{2n},J)$.
+If $M$ admits a Gauduchon metric such that the Chern scalar curvature $s$ is non-negative and is strictly positive at one point, then the Dolbeault cohomology $H_{\db}^{n,0}(M;\mathbb{C})$ is trivial. \end{prop} \begin{proof} The argument is similar to Proposition \ref{prop-vanGauduchonRn}.
+Firstly, we prove that $|\alpha|^2$ is a constant function by integration.
+Then use the equation $ -(\alpha,S\circ\alpha)=s|\alpha|^2 $ to show that $|\alpha|^2$ is actually $0$. \end{proof}

-then the Dolbeault cohomology $H_{\db}^{n,0}(M;\mathbb{C})$ is trivial. \end{prop} \begin{proof} We only give a sketch of the proof for it is similar to Proposition \ref{prop-vanGauduchonRn}.
-Firstly, we prove that $|\alpha|^2$ is a constant function using a similar argument.
-Then we can use the equation $ -(\alpha,\Rn[\alpha])=s|\alpha|^2 $ to prove that $|\alpha|^2$ is actually $0$. \end{proof} When the metric is pluriclosed, we can express $\Rn$ in terms of Bismut-Ricci form and the torsion tensor.
-Because $\sqrt{-1}H^2$ is non-negative, Bismut-Ricci, precisely the $(1,1)$-part of Bismut-Ricci form can give obstructions to Dolbeault cohomology $H^{p,0}_{\db}(M;\mathbb{C})$.
-Formally, we prove \begin{theorem} Given a compact complex manifold with a pluriclosed metric $(M^{2n},J,\omega)$.
+For pluriclosed metric, the second Chern Ricci can be represented by Bismut Ricci.
+Thus we can state the vanishing result in terms of Bismut Ricci.
+In other words, the positivity of the $(1,1)$-part of Bismut Ricci form can give obstructions to the Dolbeault cohomology $H^{p,0}_{\db}(M;\mathbb{C})$. \begin{theorem} Given a compact complex manifold with a pluriclosed metric $(M^{2n},J,\omega)$.